jawahar-shazab/docs/docs/api.md

 POST /v1/events/
 ```

-Creates a new event in the system.
+This API creates a new event in the system.
+Events can represent various occurrences or detections, such as security alerts, operational logs, or system notifications, and are essential for tracking activities and incidents.

 #### 2.Get Event by Detector